sitgold/sitgold/README.md

 - 👋 Hi, I’m @sitgold.
-A NEKO NEKO NEKO from the ocean
+A NEKO from the ocean
 - 👀 I’m interested in game mod making
 - 🌱 I’m currently learning Python (snek snek)
 - 📫 Currently have no contact intentions